Mario & Sonic at the Olympic Games: Gameplay

-Both versions of Mario & Sonic at the Olympic Games have three similar modes of gameplay: Circuit mode, Single Match, and Mission mode.
+Both versions of Mario & Sonic at the Olympic Games have three similar modes of gameplay: Circuit, Single Match, and Mission.
 Circuit mode is where players compete for the highest overall score in a pre-determined series of events or design their own circuit.
 In the Single Match, players can choose to compete in each event individually.
 Mission mode is a single-player option where each of the competitors has six character-specific missions to complete, although the characters' statistics are not as balanced as in the main game, making missions more difficult.
 The Wii version's Circuit and Single Match can have an additional one to three players competing simultaneously while its DS counterpart has an extra option dedicated to multiplayer called Versus Play.
 Versus supports up to four people to use the wireless capabilities of the Nintendo DS to play events.
 DS Download Play is possible for those without an individual copy of the game, however the number of sports available is limited to six events and circuit mode is not available.

 Both versions feature a gallery mode where brief facts about the Olympics can be found.
 There are five categories of Olympics-related trivia organized by history and athletes, with corresponding minigames that will unlock the answer to trivia questions once completed.
 Classic music from both series is available in the gallery once all levels in a category are cleared.
 The two versions also have leaderboards that uses the Nintendo Wi-Fi Connection to display the best times and scores in each event.

 Events

 Mario & Sonic at the Olympic Games features authentic Olympic events for the single match and circuit modes.
 The events closely follow rules and regulations of the specific sports.
 The types of Wii events are classified as athletics, gymnastics, shooting, archery, rowing, aquatics, fencing, and table tennis.
 Similar events have varying gameplay aspects; for example, getting a starting boost in the 100 m dash is more important than in the longer races, since the initial short burst of greater speed would play less of a role in winning the longer distance runs.
 In relay events, such as the 4 × 100 metres relay and 4 × 100 metres aquatics relay, players can assemble teams comprising any four characters.

-Besides these regular events, there are alternate versions of Olympic events called "Dream Events".
+Besides these regular events, there are alternate versions of Olympic events called Dream Events.
 Unlike the regular events, the gameplay in Dream Events is exaggerated.
 Taking place in locations and using objects from older games of the Mario and Sonic series, Dream Events allow players to use the special abilities of characters and display dramatic moments in slow motion.

 Although the Wii and DS versions of the game feature mostly the same events, each version has events that are not found in the other.
 For example, the DS version has 10 m Platform Diving, cycling, and five Dream Events—canoeing, boxing, basketball, long jump, and skeet shooting—not featured on the Wii version.